StiglerLab/Zernia_2021_Scc2-4condensates/README.md

 Content:
 - videos of droplet microscopy and function for background correction
 - qualitative and quantitative analysis of DNA compaction
-- analysis of cohesin and Scc2/4 binding behavior
+- analysis of cohesin binding behavior
 -